tenable/terrascan/README.md

 ## Customizing scans

 By default, Terrascan scans your entire configuration against all policies.
-However you can configure what you want to scan in the following ways:
+However, Terrascan supports granular configuration of policies and resources.

+Read more about [in-file instrumentation](https://docs.accurics.com/projects/accurics-terrascan/en/latest/usage/in-file_instrumentation.html) and [the config file](https://docs.accurics.com/projects/accurics-terrascan/en/latest/usage/config_options.html) on our documentation site.

+For now, some quick tips:

 - [Exclude a particular policy for a specific resource.](#How_to_exclude_a_policy_while_scanning_a_resource)
 - [Manually configure policies to be suppressed or applied globally from a scan across all resources or, for just a particular resource.](#_How_to_include_or_exclude_specific_policies_or_resources_from_being_scanned)